 2. Jordan Brookes

 Jordan is a uniquely unconventional performer, absurd and hilarious.
 His 2017 fringe show was nominated for the ‘Best Show Comedy Award’, and he was lauded by critics as a ‘wildly entertaining standup’ who ‘demolishes conventions of comedy’.
 His 2019 show I’ve Got Nothing finally earned him the well deserved Best Comedy Show Award.

 Watch his 2017 show Body Of Work on Next Up

 Brennan is a storyteller extraordinaire, infuriatingly likeable, and incredible at crafting tales that can somehow leave you in stitches, whilst also warming your heart.

-Watch full set on Next Up
+Watch his full show Everglow on Next Up

 Well, thanks for sticking with us, while we waffled on about how we love the festival.
 We hope it was helpful, and you enjoy your trip.
-If you’d like to stay up to date with the latest goings-on in the world of comedy, keep an eye on our news page here. if you want to know more about us check out what we’re all about here.
+If you’d like to stay up to date with the latest goings-on in the world of comedy, keep an eye on our news page here.
+If you want to know more about us check out what we’re all about here.